paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-12-16-beyond_the_style_guide.md

 ### Content

 The most variable aspect of any component.
-Content guidelines will exert the most influence here, dictating things like tone of voice (whether we should we use stiff, formal language like ‘Submit form’, or adopt a more friendly tone, perhaps ‘Send us your message’) and appropriate language.
+Content guidelines will exert the most influence here, dictating things like tone of voice (whether we should we use stiff, formal language like “Submit form”, or adopt a more friendly tone, perhaps “Send us your message”) and appropriate language.
 For an internationalised interface, this may also impact word length and text direction or orientation.

 ### Structure